If you’re looking for affiliate programs to sign up with or get into affiliate marketing, you’re in the right place at the right time.

 In other words, at the time of the click, it runs through all the merchants for that particular product and attempts to make your reader to the one that converts the best and/or pays the most commission.

-Last I heard, they had around 50,000 merchants, which is a pretty good selection.
+Last I checked, they had around 70,000 merchants, which is a pretty good selection.

 Here’s the big benefit, though: once you’re approved at Skimlinks, you’re automatically approved for every single merchant in the program.
 No need to apply to any of them.